gabrielmattesich/gabrielmattesich/README.md

 ### Hi there :shipit:

-I'm Gabriel, a software developer living on Córdoba, Argentina.
+I'm Gabriel, a software developer living in Córdoba, Argentina.
 > I'm currently working in a Software Factory in Argentina building solutions for a National Fintech.